How to get a graduate job working with refugees

 Most charities say relevant work experience is more important than your degree background, though a degree in languages, medicine, law, politics or social sciences may be especially useful when applying for opportunities as you will often have to acquire and use specific, specialist knowledge when dealing with certain issues.

 Employers in this area look for candidates who have emergency and development work experience.

 Here are some of the ways you can get the work experience you need while you're at university:

-- Internships offer great opportunities to gain first-hand experience.
-UNHCR offers international internships for final year students and recent graduates, while Amnesty International holds four- to six-month internships at their International Secretariat Offices in London, Geneva and New York.
+- Internships offer great opportunities to gain first-hand experience .
+UNHCR offers international internships for recent graduates and current university students who have completed at least two years of study, while Amnesty International holds four- to six-month internships at their International Secretariat Offices in London, Geneva and New York.

 - Refugee Council

 - Save the Children